gonzalky7/adventure/README.md

-# README
+# ADVENTURE

 This is a rails application that assumes sqlite database.
-It is an itinerary web application
+It is an itinerary web application.

 Clone repo and then: